RaykRocha/Product-Functionality-CRUD/README.md

 - [x] Creation of details functionality
 - [x] Creation of the registration functionality
 - [x] Creating change functionality
-- [ ] Creation of the edit functionality
+- [x] Creation of the edit functionality
+- [x] Creation of the delete functionality
+- [x] Redirect e Forward